craigmckeachie/handsonreact.com/docs/labs/js/18-HTTP-GET.md

             });
           })
           .catch((error) => {
-            console.log('log client error ' + error);
+            console.log("log client error " + error);
             throw new Error(
-              'There was an error retrieving the projects.
-Please try again.'
+              "There was an error retrieving the projects.
+Please try again."
             );
           });
       },